nezaj/instant-llm-guides/guides/003_modeling.md

 - **Namespaces**: Collections of entities (similar to tables or collections)
 - **Attributes**: Properties/fields of entities with defined types
 - **Links**: Relationships between entities in different namespaces
+- **Rooms**: Ephemeral namespaces for sharing non-persistent data like cursors

 ## Setting Up Your Schema